Modern languages

 Skills for your CV

-Studying a modern language degree will help you to develop good oral and written communication skills, and will also enable you to:
+Studying a modern language degree helps you to develop good oral and written communication skills, and will also enable you to:

 - effectively gather, assess and interpret information